slowli/bech32-buffer/README.md

 **Bech32** is a Bitcoin address format specified in [BIP 173][bip-173] and [BIP 350][bip-350].
 Among its advantages are: better adaptability to QR codes and in voice conversations, and improved error detection.
-This library generalizes Bech32 to encode any (reasonably short) byte buffers.
+This library generalizes Bech32 and its modified version (Bech32m) to encode any reasonably short byte buffers.

 ## Usage